I did not work during the 2014 calendar year—do I still need to file a federal tax return?

 Do I have to file Massachusetts Income taxes?

-NOTE: State income taxes should NOT be mailed with your Federal tax forms.
-Each state will have its own separate filing location.
-Check the state income tax form instructions for mailing address.
+NOTE: State income tax return forms should NOT be mailed with your Federal income tax return forms.
+Each State will have its own separate filing location.
+Check the State income tax form instructions for the correct mailing address to send the completed forms.

 Does the ISSO provide tax filing software?

-YES; We have purchased Windstar Foreign National Tax Resource (FNTR) software which helps international students and scholars file their Non-Resident Federal U.S. Income Tax Return Form and Massachusetts State Income Tax Return Form.
-If you would like to purchase Windstar, please bring $5 (cash only please) to the ISSO on a to-be-determined date and receive an access code that allows you to access Windstar software.
+If you would like to purchase Windstar, please bring $6 (cash only please) to the ISSO on a to-be-determined date and receive an access code that allows you to access Windstar software.

 NOTE: Please note that Windstar FNTR Software will be available for purchase on a first-come, first-serve basis only.

-YES; ALL international students and scholars who were physically present in the U.S. for one or more days during the 2012 calendar year (January 1, 2012 to December 31, 2012) are required by law to file a U.S. Federal Income Tax Return to substantiate their non-residency status, regardless if you earned any U.S.-sourced income.
-If you are currently living abroad, you can download the appropriate tax forms online and mail them to the appropriate filing locations.
+YES; ALL international students and scholars who were physically present in the U.S. for one or more days during the 2014 calendar year (January 1, 2014 to December 31, 2014) are required by law to file a U.S. Federal Income Tax Return to substantiate their non-residency status, regardless if you earned any U.S.-source income.
+If you are currently living abroad, you can download the appropriate tax forms online, complete and sign the forms, and mail them to the appropriate filing locations.

-If you are interested in purchasing a Windstar Foreign National Tax Resource license, please email email@example.com.
+If you are interested in purchasing a Windstar Foreign National Tax Resource license, even from abroad, please email the ISSO (email@example.com).

 How do I get a refund of social security tax or medicare taxes withheld in error?